specoraro1200/Automate-Computer-Setup/README.md

 Elimanates time to deploy new computers by automating basic tasks that would otherwise require manual labor.

-Simply running this code will download apps, configure settings, and
+Simply running this script will download necessary apps, configure settings, and clean up computer display.